sudipta-khanra/git-demo/README.md

 This is a practice of git &amp; GitHub

 # student
-Hi this is Sudipta Khanra.
+Hi this is Sudipta Khanra